 It Couldn’t Happen To Me: A fantastic web-based resource from NSW Department of Education and Communities that provides research, information, ideas and strategies for teachers who are looking at alcohol in the classroom.
 It’s got so much in it that is useful that it could be a little overwhelming for a teacher who just wants ideas for a couple of quick lessons … It will take some time to go through it but it’s well worth the effort and should be a compulsory part of every health teacher’s toolbox!

-Under Construction: Alcohol and the Teenage Brain: Developed by Turning Point, this is a great little resource with a wonderful piece of animation that provides age appropriate information to young people about the effect alcohol has on their brain.
-Unfortunately it is not free, although you are able to access the animation from YouTube and create your own activities.
+Under Construction: Alcohol and the Teenage Brain: Developed by Turning Point, this is a wonderful piece of animation that provides age appropriate information to young people about the effect alcohol has on their brain.
+The resource that once accompanied the video is no longer available, however there is a wealth of information that can be accessed from watching the animation and it should be relatively easy to create your own activities, or at the very least use the 4-minute video to stimulate some great discussion.

 Your Choice: A NSW Police Force alcohol diversion program for underage drinkers used instead of formal legal processes.
 It is meant to operate as face-to-face education seminar which the young person attends with a parent or guardian but there are so many useful parts that can be used by the classroom teacher.
 There is so much to look at on this site that it can be a little overwhelming but it’s well worth the effort.
 Lots of information around alcohol provided in a variety of formats, including short films and animation.